populse/mia_processes/docs/source/documentation/bricks/preprocess/mrtrix/DWIPreproc.rst

 - *rpe_option* (none, pair, all or header, default value is none, optional)
     | Specify acquisition phase-encoding design:
-    |   - none: if no reversed phase-encoding image available
+    |   - rpe_none: if no reversed phase-encoding image available
-    |   - all: if DWIs data have been acquired with opposing phase-encoding
+    |   - rpe_all: if DWIs data have been acquired with opposing phase-encoding.
+The in_file parametre should be filled with the two acquisition protocols concatenated into a single DWI series.
-    |   - pair: if a set of image (typically b=0 volumes with opposing phase-direction) has been acquired for inhomogeneity field estimation only
+    |   - rpe_pair: if a set of image (typically b=0 volumes with opposing phase-direction) has been acquired for inhomogeneity field estimation only.
+In this case, se_epi_corr parameter should be filled.

     ::

-      ex. pair
+      ex. rpe_pair

 - *se_epi_corr* (a pathlike object or a string representing an existing file, optional) An additional image series consisting of spin-echo EPI images (typically b=0 volumes with opposing phase-direction) which is to be used exclusively by topup for estimating the inhomogeneity field (i.e. it will not form part of the output image series)

-    If rpe_option is set to pair, the se_epi_corr image series contains one or more pairs of b=0 images with reversed phase encoding, the FIRST HALF of the volumes in the SE-EPI series must possess the same phase encoding as the input DWI series, while the second half are assumed to contain the opposite phase encoding direction but identical total readout time.
+    If rpe_option is set to rpe_air, the se_epi_corr image series contains one or more pairs of b=0 images with reversed phase encoding, the FIRST HALF of the volumes in the SE-EPI series must possess the same phase encoding as the input DWI series, while the second half are assumed to contain the opposite phase encoding direction but identical total readout time.